-Unsurprisingly, millennials do not enjoy collaborating using email.
-Email has long been hailed as the most efficient way to communicate; however, there has been a decline in its use in recent years.
+Millennials do not enjoy collaborating using email.
+Email was hailed as the most efficient way to communicate.
+However, there has been a decline in its use in recent years.
 One reason for this decline is the increasing number of millennials joining the workforce.

 Here are some reasons that lie behind millennials’ hesitance at the use of emails as a preferred platform for collaboration.

 Organizing and keeping track of emails can be a hassle.
 The number of emails you have to manage grows with the number subscriptions and correspondences you have.

 Sifting through daily newsletters, spam messages, promotional content, and simple daily salutations in order to locate important correspondence becomes a chore.